-(1) Information is based on a Schedule 13G filed with the SEC by Franklin Resources, Inc. ("FRI") on January 30, 2003.
+- (1) Information is based on a Schedule 13G filed with the SEC by Franklin Resources, Inc. ("FRI") on January 30, 2003.
 The Schedule 13G reported that the shares covered are owned by accounts advised by FRI's advisory subsidiaries.
-FRI, the advisory subsidiaries, Charles B. Johnson and Rupert H. Johnson, who are FRI's principal stockholders, disclaimed beneficial ownership of the shares.

-- (3) Information is based on a Schedule 13G filed by FMR Corp. on April 10, 2003.
+FRI, the advisory subsidiaries, Charles B. Johnson and Rupert H. Johnson, who are FRI's principal stockholders, disclaimed beneficial ownership of the shares. - (2) Information is based on a Schedule 13G filed by Vanguard PRIMECAP Fund ("Vanguard") on February 14, 2003.
+Vanguard reported in the Schedule 13G that it had sole voting power and shared dispositive power over all 2,540,000 shares. - (3) Information is based on a Schedule 13G filed by FMR Corp. on April 10, 2003.
 FMR Corp., as a parent holding company, reported in the Schedule 13G on the voting and dispositive powers over these shares held by various affiliates. - (4) Information is based on a Schedule 13G filed by Dimensional Fund Advisors Inc. ("Dimensional") on February 10, 2003.
 Dimensional reported in the Schedule 13G that it furnishes investment advice to four investment companies and serves as investment manager to other accounts (collectively, the "Funds"), which hold the shares shown in the table above.
 It further reported that while it possesses voting and investment power over such shares, they are owned by the Funds, and Dimensional disclaims beneficial ownership of such shares.